All Episodes

 Hi, how are you?

-Greetings from the uh Springfield, Illinois, the home state of residents like Lincoln and Ronald Reagan.
+Greetings from the Springfield, Illinois, the home state of presidents like Lincoln and Ronald Reagan.

 And now we have Barack Obama.

-Well, you uh as as Meatloaf once said, two out of three ain't bad.
+Well, as Meatloaf once said, two out of three ain't bad.

-I work in the area of procurement, and uh what we find is that uh we're required by state law to certainly reach out to minority and disadvantaged groups, but what we're finding is that even within the minority community with they're dividing that even further down, and it's very difficult as a procurement specialist to deal with that because the law says there is a group called uh minority group.
+I work in the area of procurement, and what we find is that we're required by state law to certainly reach out to minority and disadvantaged groups.

 It doesn't say a particular ethnicity within that group.

-So it makes it very difficult uh for us to sometimes abide by the wishes uh of those particular groups who feel they're being um detrimentally affected by you know procurements and ability to give state contracts.
+So it makes it very difficult for us to sometimes abide by the wishes of those particular groups who feel they're being detrimentally affected by procurements and the ability to get state contracts.

-And again, if it's like 1956, then I I maybe I can see that.
+And again, if it's like 1956, then maybe I can see that.

-But right now in 2010, minority if I were a minority contractor, a minority of construction firm, I can't imagine anything more insulting to me than the notion that uh minorities minority set-asides say one thing to minority uh uh uh groups.
+But right now in 2010, minorities, if I were a minority contractor, a minority construction firm, I can't imagine anything more insulting to me than the notion that minority set-asides say one thing to minority groups.

 They say, you can't cut it.

-You cannot compete without this kind of without this kind of set aside.
+You cannot compete without this kind of set-aside.

-Here's now within that context, my question is whenever I see or hear about minority set asides, I think black firms or Hispanic firms uh is is uh I don't tend to f find Asian groups seeking these things.
+Now, within that context, my question is, whenever I see or hear about minority set-asides, I think black firms or Hispanic firms is I don't tend to find Asian groups seeking these things.

 They are indeed minorities in exactly the same way that blacks and Hispanics are.

-Have you have you found uh any kind of distinctions in in the I I have found the I I found the exact distinction that you just made.
+Have you found any kind of distinctions in I have found the exact distinction that you just made.

-Um in particular, uh we we are approached more often regarding the African American or Hispanic uh issue.
+In particular, we are approached more often regarding the African-American or Hispanic issue.

-Yeah, and and I bring that up uh, you know, not to be fractious or anything like that, but it's it's just that the and and uh also not to make generalities, but the Asian community tends not to sit around and wait for such things.
+Yeah, and I bring that up, you know, not to be fractious or anything like that, but it's just that, and it's also not to make generalities, but the Asian community tends not to sit around and wait for such things.

 They get out there and they work their butts off and earn them.

-Not that I'm black and Hispanic firms don't do that, they absolutely do, but the black and Hispanic firms that have achieved that level of exit uh of excellence don't need the set asides.
+But the black and Hispanic firms that have achieved that level of excellence don't need the set-asides.

 Go ahead.

-So as a as a professional, we we are to we are to look past uh, you know, uh those we're to be colorblind, if you will, and yet uh it makes it very difficult uh to do our job.
+We're to be colorblind, if you will, and yet it makes it very difficult to do our job sometimes.

 Oh, that's too rich.

-We we we are to be colorblind except for the days when we need to hand things out to people based on color.
+We are to be colorblind, except for the days when we need to hand things out to people based on color.

 Well, that's tremendous.